 - 1. (i) (b) Lencho and his family

 - (ii) (c) help from God

-- (iii) (b) God's help
+- (iii) It means only one thing can save them and that is God's help.

-- (iv) (d) solitary
+- (iv) Solitary

-- (v) (d) both (a) and (b)

-- 2. (i) (b) post office
+- 2. (i) (b) Post Office

 - (ii) (c) letter, God

-- (iii) (b) from the post office employees
+- (iii) from the post office employees

-- (iv) (b) before time
+- (iv) It means before the time

-- (v) (b) next

 - 3. The whole morning, Lencho eagerly watched the sky towards the north east, looking for signs of rain.
-He was sure that a downpour or at least a shower was necessary for a good harvest.
+He was sure that a down pour or at least a shower was necessary for a good harvest.

+- 4. Suddenly the weather changed and huge hailstones started falling from the sky.
+It continued for an hour and finally when it passed, the field was compeletly covered in white and the corn was ruined.
+There was nothing left and that's when Lencho said a plague of locusts would have left more than this.

-- 4. The postmaster felt contentment because he helped Lencho in his need.
+- 5. The postmaster felt contentment because he helped Lencho in his need.
 Although he was not able to raise all the money that was required but it was a good amount and the post master felt good by doing this deed, without any selfish motive.

-- 5. Suddenly the weather changed and huge hailstones started falling from the sky.
-It continued for an hour and finally when it passed, the field was completely covered in white and the corn was ruined.
-There was nothing left and that's when Lencho said a plague of locusts would have left more than this.

-- 6. Lencho received 70 pesos and he became angry because he was sure God could not send him less than what he had asked.
-Lencho started writing one more letter to God calling the post office employees a bunch of rooks and asking him to send the rest of the amount.
+- 6. Lencho received 70 pesos and he became angry because he was sure God could not send him less, than what he had asked.
+Lencho started writing one more letter to God calling the post office employees a bunch of cooks and asking him to send that rest of the amount.

-7. Dear Lencho
+- 7. Dear Lencho

-I hope you have received the 70 pesos that I sent you.
-I believe you are angry with the post master and post office employees for taking some of your money.
+I hope you have received the 70 pesos that I send you.
+I believe you are angry with the post master and postoffice employees for taking some of your money.
 But let me tell you what exactly happened.
 When you posted your first letter the seal got broken and the letter slipped out of it.
 One of the employees saw it and took it to the postmaster.
 He being the thorough gentleman, wrote a small note for me to send you money as soon as possible, sealed it and resent it.
 Now let me tell you why the money is a little less than what you asked for.
 You saw the hailstorm.
 It was devastating.
 I have received a lot of letters from others for help as well and being God I have to help everyone, you know that.
 So, I only kept 50 pesos in the envelope and sent back.
 The post office employees and the post master are so generous that they have kept extra 20 pesos in many envelopes like yours to help you and others.
 They have collected the money among themselves.
 They are not bad people, they are a bunch of generous, helpful people who helped you and many others.
 Don't be angry, just manage with what you have.
 I'll bring good rains next year.
 Take care.